-Sensory bins are different from anything else I use in therapy so they are a welcome change and great way to mix things up.
+Sensory bins are different from anything else I use in therapy so they are a welcome change and a great way to mix things up.
 Kids LOVE them!
 Sensory bins are engaging and hands-on fun.
 And they easily make a boring activity fun with minimal preparation.
-And we are allll about that, right!?
+And we are all about that, right!?
 I always have a sensory bin ready to go and am able to quickly throw in drill cards or other artic/language targets.

 If I know motivation will be a factor, I put in fun things to find between pulling out those artic cards and doing trials.
 Try hiding cars, tokens, pennies, mini figurines…whatever is going to be exciting for your student.
 It’s a fast, fun motivator for the students to see how many they can collect!

 Sensory bins have become such an integral part of my sessions that I began making materials specifically for them!
-Check them all out HERE!

 If you enjoyed this post, please share it!